SoftUni-Internal/interactive-content/EN/08-Design-Patterns/02-Creational-Patterns.md

 - We need to instantiate classes at runtime

-- It's complicated or expensive for us to create a class
+- It is complicated or expensive for us to create a class

-- Our clients don't need to know of object creation and representation
+- Our clients do not need to know of object creation and representation

 [/slide]

-[slide]
+[slide hideTitle]

 # Builder Pattern